gergelygembela/retehf6/Analysis.md

 We defined more test cases after inspecting the provided implementation, as we found that it presents dangerous and erroneous behavior because the system fails to take both parameters into account when commanding the EngineController.
-The new tests fail, even though they only evaluate expected behavior, and in order for the system to be able to operate (more) safely, the problems described above should be fixed, and the addittional tests we defined must all complete successfully.
+The new tests fail, even though they only evaluate expected behavior, and for the system to be able to operate (more) safely, the problems described above should be fixed, and the additional tests we defined must all perform successfully.